Girl In Red teams up with Sabrina Carpenter for defiant new single 'You Need Me Now?'

 Later, Girl In Red and Carpenter link up in a spoken word interlude.
 “You know what would be really fucking cool on this?
 Sabrina!” the former says.
 “Like if we could get Sabrina on this.
 Oh my God, like seriously.”

 Carpenter interjects: “Oh my God, you’re so right.
 I’m going to sing now.”
-Delivering her promise, the US singer then provides a verse before she and Girl In Red join forces in the final chorus and outro.
+Delivering on her promise, the US singer then provides a verse before she and Girl In Red join forces in the final chorus and outro.

 Tune in here: